stevenkolawole/Plant-Disease-Detection-Project/models/1st_model/README.md

 Model is based on Plant Village Dataset found on TensorFlow Hub and utilizes MobileNet V2, a pretrained model.
+96% Accuracy